dishakamale/robotics/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
-I am a Ph.D. student at Lehigh University, advised by Prof. Cristian-Ioan Vasile.
-I am highly interested in perception-aware planning and control for autonomous robots with safety and correctness guarnatees.
+I am a Ph.D. student at Lehigh University advised by Prof. Cristian-Ioan Vasile.
+I am highly interested in perception-aware planning and control for autonomous robots with safety and correctness guarantees.

-Prior to joining Lehigh, I was a visiting research intern at the Intelligent Manipulation Lab, Univeristy of Lincoln, UK where I got the opportunity to work on human-robot shared manipulation.
+Before embarking on my journey at Lehigh, I was a visiting research intern at the Intelligent Manipulation Lab, University of Lincoln, UK where I worked on planning and control for human-robot shared manipulation.

-My professional summary is available here.
+My CV is available [here](https://dishakamale.github.io/ddk_hugo/uploads/resume.pdf).
 {style="text-align: justify;"}